 Geminus Head Start serves the most at-risk families in Northwest Indiana.
 Ninety-six percent of Head Start families at-or-below 100 percent poverty receive Head Start’s comprehensive services in Lake and Porter counties.
 Poverty levels are based on federal guidelines for household size and annual or monthly income.

 A $1.8 million expansion grant from the Health & Human Services Administration to Geminus Head Start allowed for the addition to the original St. Mark’s school structure.

-Geminus Head Start, the second largest Head Start grantee and the largest Early Head Start grantee in the State of Indiana, is an early childhood education program within Regional Health Systems care network.
+Geminus Head Start, the second-largest Head Start grantee and the largest Early Head Start grantee in the State of Indiana, is an early childhood education program that partners with Regional Health Systems.
 As Northwest Indiana’s leader in early childhood education, Geminus Head Start utilizes a two-generational approach to providing comprehensive services to children and their families that improves the quality of learning for children birth to five.
 The program currently serves 1,564 children and families in Lake and Porter counties.